Anthony Gueterbock, 18th Baron Berkeley

 Anthony Fitzhardinge Gueterbock, 18th Baron Berkeley, Baron Gueterbock, (born 20 September 1939), otherwise known as Tony Berkeley, is a British aristocrat and Labour parliamentarian.

-Holder of an ancient English hereditary peerage title created in 1421, Lord Berkeley sits in the House of Lords by virtue of being created a Life Peer in 2000.
+Holder of an ancient English hereditary peerage title created in 1421, Lord Berkeley sits in the House of Lords by virtue of being created a life peer in 2000.

 Background

-Berkeley is son of the Hon.
+Lord Berkeley is son of the Hon.
 Cynthia Ella Foley (1909–1991) and Brigadier Ernest Adolphus Leopold Gueterbock (1897-1984), of The Plough, Terrick, Buckinghamshire, late of the Royal Engineers.
 His mother was the younger of the two daughters of Eva, 16th Baroness Berkeley; her elder sister Mary succeeded as 17th Baroness Berkeley, and died unmarried in 1992.
 The Güterbocks, of Jewish descent, originally hailed from Prussia in former East Germany, before moving to Brandenburg to establish a Berlin bank, Güterbock Moritz & Co.

-Berkeley's paternal grandfather, Alfred Güterbock (1845–1929), of Bowdon, Cheshire, emigrated to England, and with his wife Anna (née Prüßmann; 1858–1928), had three other sons, including Sir Paul Gueterbock (1886–1954).
+Lord Berkeley's paternal grandfather, Alfred Güterbock (1845–1929), of Bowdon, Cheshire, emigrated to England, and with his wife Anna (née Prüßmann; 1858–1928), had three other sons, including Sir Paul Gueterbock (1886–1954).